COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Problem Formulation

-Denote the loss of a generated explanation for a given user $u$ and item $i$ by $\mathcal L_{gen}(G_\theta(u,i\vert A=a),e)$, which is typically the negative log-likelihood (NLL) loss or a combination of several losses \cite{li2017nrt,yang2021explanation,li21peter}.
-We consider training the generator for fair explanation generation as a constrained optimization problem:

-For ease of presentation, we consider a single user-item pair, and the total loss on a data set is simply summed over all user-item pairs with the constraint applied to each pair.
-In this work, we apply the first-order moment (expectation) of the quality of generated explanations to construct the constraint, and leave the extension to other moment-matching constraints for future work.
-We further simplify the expression of the constraint as $\mathbb E[Q(y_{A\leftarrow a})] = \mathbb E[Q(y_{A\leftarrow a'})]$.
+For ease of presentation, we consider a single user-item pair, and the total loss on a dataset is simply summed over all user-item pairs with the constraint applied to every pair.
+In this work, we apply the first-order moment of the quality of generated explanations to construct the constraint, and leave the extension to other moment-matching constraints for future work.
+We further simplify the expression of the constraint as $\mathbb E[Q(Y_{A\leftarrow a})] = \mathbb E[Q(Y_{A\leftarrow a'})]$.